-Establish planning points to address practice problems
+Establish planning points to address the practice problems

 Your practice needs to work toward shared goals and you need to have serious, somewhat formal discussions about your plans to address the economic threats to your practice.
 The fundamental steps in the business plan or strategic planning process—though overdone—remain valuable undertakings and should occur on a regular basis: